Manoruo/Music_Genre_Prediction/README.md

 ## Key Points

+- **Download GloVe embeddings:**
+    - Download GloVe embeddings [here](https://nlp.stanford.edu/projects/glove/).
+Ensure to paste the glove files into the folder called "glove."
+This is crucial for the notebooks to run properly.

 - **Configuration File (`config.json`):**
     - Contains essential settings like word embeddings file, embedding dimensions, input length, and genre mappings.